moonggae/stardew-valley-randomizer/README.md

   * When randomizing crops, there's the option of using custom crop images.
 This will link together the crop as it's growing, the seed packet, and the crop itself into a coherent set of images.
     * Credits for the artwork (some images were modified from the original):
       * Mizu - permission is assumed from this page: https://community.playstarbound.com/threads/mizus-sprites.136549/
+      * Bonster - permission is assumed based on the bottom of the mod page for Bonster's Crops: https://www.nexusmods.com/stardewvalley/mods/3438
   * When randomizing fish, there's the option of using custom fish images
     * The majority of the new fish images on the FishRework branch are mostly directly pulled form the New New Fish mod: https://www.nexusmods.com/stardewvalley/mods/3578
       * Specific credits go to Hisame for the sprites: https://www.nexusmods.com/Users/51209496